 Criss-crossing the nation, adjusting to new cities, attending different schools and making new friends throughout her childhood.
 Rowing on Cal's women's crew team: grueling 5am rows six times per week, running innumerable stadium steps, lifting weights, enduring long, steep fire trail runs.
 Traveling around the world on Semester at Sea meeting people from every walk of life.
 Teaching inner-city students the possibilities and joys of reading a book, crafting their thoughts on paper and speaking with confidence.
-Researching and writing her book, a three and one-half year alternately blissful and challenging endeavor.
+Researching and writing one book, then a second, were both alternately blissful and challenging endeavors.
 Through these experiences, Dana witnessed and experienced first-hand the internal and external shifts that are both necessary and invaluable in understanding oneself and reaching one's goals.
 As a result, Dana became motivated to turn her professional compass towards coaching so that she could devote herself to assisting others in making profound transformations in their lives, both professionally and personally.

 In early 2008, she graduated from Newfield Network, an International Coach Federation-certified program, and launched Opening Eyes with a focus on ontological coaching.
-She works with entrepreneurs and corporate managers helping them fine-tune their visions—the WHY of their business or team; develop strategies to help them reach their long and short-term goals—the WHAT of their business, and; central to these aims, create practices or ways of being, that ensure that they and those with whom they work and conduct business, come from a centered, compassionate place—the HOW of their business.
+She works with individuals, entrepreneurs and leaders helping them: fine-tune their visions—the WHY; develop strategies to reach short- and long-term goals—the WHAT, and; central to these aims, design practices that support new ways of being, internally and externally, and based on values and beliefs—the HOW.

-After trying to volley her time between teaching, raising her then 5-year old son, spending quality time with her husband and friends and staying physically fit, Dana realized that nothing was getting the attention required.
+After trying to volley her time between teaching, spending quality time with her family and friends and staying physically fit, Dana realized that nothing was getting the attention each required.
 Something had to give before she gave out!
-(Is it any surprise that a key component of Dana's coaching practice involves helping stressed-out professionals address—head-on—how to balance the competing roles in their lives?).
+(Is it any surprise that a key component of Dana's coaching practice involves helping stressed-out individuals address—head-on—how to prioritize the competing roles and responsibilities in their lives?).
 So, Dana resloved to take a leave of absence from her beloved 16-year teaching career in the San Francisco Bay Area—where she taught English and Social Sciences to inner-city and alternative high school students and trained/mentored teachers—and became an international photojournalism entrepreneur herself.

 In 2007, after three and one-half years of travel to thirteen countries on five continents—where she had the privilege to meet, photograph and conduct tear-jerking, utterly inspiring interviews with some of the world's poorest yet most determined individuals—Dana published Transforming Lives $40 at a Time, Women + Microfinance: Upending the Status Quo.
 Her book of photographs and stories brings readers face-to-face and heart-to-heart with the dreams, fears and successes of women (and a few like-minded men) who use microfinance tools to open businesses of their own, grow them and, as a result, transform their own, their families' and entire communities lives—inside and out.